noi-techpark/bdp-core/reader2/README.md

 ## Stations, Data Types and historical Measurements

+The URL pattern is `/station-types/data-types/from/to`, where `from` and `to` form a half-open interval, i.e., `[from, to)`.
+This is important, if we want to have a moving window over a timeline without selecting certain values multiple times.

 ### I want to get historical occupancy values of all parking lots from a certain period
 ```
 GET /ParkingStation/occupied/2019-01-01/2019-01-02